Christina Novelli: 2013–present: DJ career

+In 2013, Novelli began performing as a DJ at venues and festivals worldwide, including Marquee Club in Las Vegas, LIV in Miami, Pacha in New York City, as well as in major events such as Ultra Music Festival and Creamfields.
+Although primarily associated with trance, she also mixes across several house music genres, including tech house, big room house, hard house, bass house, and progressive house.

 Personal life

 Novelli married Tara Sirrell in 2019.

 In 2015, Novelli was involved in a serious car accident, involving a truck that rammed into the car that she was a passenger of.
 It resulted into the car rolling multiple times, finally ending up in a ditch.
 She endured minor injuries of the spine, chest and head.
 It was reported that the seatbelt she was wearing saved her life.